TalentMastery/learning-python/README.md

 # learning-python
-about my learning python from udemy course Remote Work Indonesia
+about learning python from udemy course Remote Work Indonesia